Ways of Giving

 Each year, alumni, parents and friends of Canisius provide the college with much-needed financial assistance through outright gifts of cash, securities or property.
 Each of these ways of giving is listed below.

-For more information on making a gift, please contact Fran Mergl, Advancement Services, at email@example.com or (716) 888-8211.
+For more information on making a gift, please contact Katherine Huck, director of advancement services, at email@example.com or (716) 888-8211.
 Pledge cards can be mailed to Institutional Advancement, Canisius College, 2001 Main Street, Buffalo, New York 14208

 Gifts of Cash